oyaprotocol/contracts/README.md

 ## Overview

-This repository contains the Solidity smart contracts that enable a natural language blockchain by integrating with UMA’s Optimistic Oracle for dispute resolution.
+This repository contains the Solidity smart contracts that enable a natural language protocol by integrating with UMA’s Optimistic Oracle for dispute resolution.
 The main components include:

 - **OptimisticProposer:** Provides a reusable framework for proposing and verifying onchain transactions or proposals via UMA’s optimistic validation mechanism.
 - **BlockTracker:** Handles the proposal of new blocks (with natural language-based block data) and integrates with UMA’s Optimistic Oracle to verify the proposals.
 - **VaultTracker:** Manages vaults that control assets deposited into the smart contracts.
 It enables vault creation, management (controllers, guardians), and chain-level freeze/unfreeze functionality.

-Together, these contracts allow any ERC20 or ERC721 assets on existing EVM chains to be bridged to the Oya blockchain and governed by natural language rules.
+Together, these contracts allow any ERC20 or ERC721 assets on existing EVM chains to be bridged to the Oya protocol and governed by natural language rules.

 ## Architecture